Mussels

 TAW-TORRIDGE ESTUARY

-- The 2020 Taw Torridge Mussel Stock Assessment Report can be viewed here.
+- Taw Torridge Mussel Stock Assessment 2024 (V1.0 March 2025)

-- The 2021 Taw Torridge Mussel Stock Assessment Report can be viewed here.
+- Taw Torridge Mussel Stock Assessment 2022 (V1.0 March 2023)

 Subtidal Mussel

 Until 2020, the extent and density of the subtidal mussel resource in the Taw-Torridge system had not previously been assessed, though the subtidal mussel may play an important role in reseeding intertidal areas, providing food and habitat for local wildlife, and performing other important ‘ecosystem services’.
 Therefore, in October 2020, D&S IFCA worked with two local fishermen to conduct a broad-scale survey of the estuary.
 This survey used a device known as a Van Veen grab, deployed from a local fishing vessel, to take samples of the estuary bed from the Crow Point/ Coolstone area through the main channel to the estuary mouth.
 Sample areas were guided by important fisher knowledge of the local environment.
 The objective of this project was to define the location of subtidal mussel beds, ground-truthing and updating local knowledge of mussel distribution.
 The contents of all Van Veen grab samples were assessed for mussel presence, abundance and mussel length.
 Results of this survey have expanded D&S IFCA’s understanding of the subtidal mussel resource, which will help to inform future management of local mussel beds and the development of shellfisheries in this part of the D&S IFCA’s District.
-Further research is being undertaken in 2021 to increase D&S IFCA’s knowledge of the system and improve the capacity to sustainably manage the shellfishery within ecological limits.
+Further research was undertaken in 2021 to increase D&S IFCA’s knowledge of the system and improve the capacity to sustainably manage the shellfishery within ecological limits.